rsins/webhooksink/README.md

 # webhooksink
-Target Server for a Webhook.
+Target Server for a Webhook using Spring Boot.